maianhdang/EPI853B/HW3.md

 ###Homework 3
 (due Monday 9/26/2016, submit va e-mail to gustavoc@msu.edu )

 **Task**: Write a function that implements a backfitting algorithm for OLS.
-Name your function `LS.backfit`, your function must: have, `y` and `X` arguments for the response and incidence matrix, and options for tolerance for convergengence (`tol`) and for adding an intercept (`int`).
+Name your function `LS.backfit`, your function must: have, `y` and `X` arguments for the response and incidence matrix, respectively, and options for tolerance for convergengence (`tol`) and for adding an intercept (`int`, by default `TRUE`).
 To get full credit your function must pass all the tests listed below.

-Hint: if you center, the intercept changes, you can get the original intercept (the one you would obtain if you do not center) by adding the intercept of the centered model plus `b[-1]'xBar`, where `b` are the regression coefficients you obtained and `xBar=colMeans(X)` are the means for all the predictors.
+Hint: if you center, the intercept changes, you can get the original intercept (the one you would obtain if you do not center) by substracting from the intercept of the centered model  `b[-1]'xBar`, where `b` are the regression coefficients you obtained and `xBar=colMeans(X)` are the means for all the predictors.

 **Simulation**